Key Stage 3 (years 7 to 9)

 Art, Citizenship, Computer Science, Design and Technology, English, French or Spanish, Geography, History, Latin or Literacy, Mathematics, Music, Physical Education, PSHE, Religious Education and Science

-From year 9 students follow a pathway of curriculum choices which match their potential achievement, culminating in GCSE exam entries for the majority of students in at least 8 subjects (including English and Maths).
+From year 10 students follow a pathway of curriculum choices which match their potential achievement, culminating in GCSE exam entries for the majority of students in at least 8 subjects (including English and Maths).
+For students for whom GCSE entry is not appropriate we offer a range of alternative Level 1 and 2 qualifications, and bespoke curriculum pathways.

 Compulsory: English Language, English Literature, Mathematics, Double Award Science, Religious Education, Core PE